neophob/ola-to-tpm2net/README.md

 Tested on a Teensy 3, *might* work on other hardware too, but untested.
 Keep an eye on the memory usage!

 You need to have the [FastSPI LED2 Library](https://code.google.com/p/fastspi/downloads/list) installed.
-Grab the [TPM2Net Arduino firmware](https://github.com/neophob/PixelController/tree/develop/integration/ArduinoFw/tpm2serial) from my PixelController repo.
+Grab the TPM2Net Arduino firmware from the `arduino` directory.

 ##Examples